Showing posts with label truth. Show all posts

 Aren’t Christians dedicated to uncovering the truth, no matter the cost, whether it is scientifically lacking evidence?
 With a deep passion for justice and a fearless pursuit of truth, aren’t we a beacon of hope in a world that often values deception over honesty?

-After all, it is God's intent that we may be filled with the knowledge of His will in all wisdom and spiritual understanding," (Col1:9 NKJV).
-And to attain to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ, (Col 2:2 NKJV).
+After all, God intends that we may be filled with the knowledge of His will in all wisdom and spiritual understanding (Col1:9 NKJV).
+And attain all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and Christ (Col 2:2 NKJV).

 "Consider what I say, and may the Lord give you understanding in all things," 2 Tim 2:7 NKJV.